doublesecretagency/craft-googlemaps/docs/geolocation/service-providers.md

 <hr>

-:::tip YOUR CHOICE
+:::tip
-If you choose to enable visitor geolocation, the choice of geolocation services is entirely up to you.
-Both services will return reliable, high-quality geolocation data.
+If you choose to enable visitor geolocation, both **ipstack** and **MaxMind** are equally solid options.
+Both services return reliable, high-quality data.
 :::